foundata/guidelines/licensing-how-to-apply.md

 [*⇑ Back to TOC ⇑*](#table-of-contents)

-It is not *needed* to update the copyright year there as it is the legal intention to state the year of the first public release.
+It is not *needed* to update the copyright year as the main legal intention is to state the year of the first public release or code contribution.
 But it is common to do so anyways and it shows third parties that a project is still alive.
 We therefore update this data and maintain the copyright year only at [central places like a project's `README.md`](#human-info) to reduce the effort to do so.

 Please simply add each year with a release or updates separated by comma.
 You can use a timespan (`year1-year2`) for multiple subsequent years.